linsalrob/sphae/README.md

 #confirm the workflow is installed by running the below command
 sphae --help
 ```
-You will still need to install the databases with `sphae install` as outlined below.

 ## Installing databases
 Run the below command,